 Study combines theoretical knowledge with hands-on learning in real healthcare environments.
-Students will have the chance to care for women and their babies and learn about the midwifery profession through applying classroom learning in practice.
-Wintec's dedicated and experienced staff will be there to guide students every step of the way.
+Students will have the chance to care for women and their babies and learn about the midwifery profession by applying classroom learning in practice.
+Wintec staff are dedicated and experienced there to guide students every step of the way.

 The teaching approach at Wintec is focused on the practical side of learning so that students get the benefits of real-world work environments.
-Students in the Centre for Health and Social Practice spend time across their programmes in work placements for credit.
-The amount of time spent on placement varies according to qualification and year; first year students will spend approximately a quarter of the year doing work placement while third year students will spend most of their time on placement.
+Students in the Centre for Health and Social Practice spend time in work placements for credit.
+The amount of time spent on placement varies according to the year of study; first-year students will spend approximately a quarter of the year doing work placement while third and fourth-year students will spend most of their time on placement.